SmogDr/edar_coursebook/docs/index.md

 ### Create new project, GitHub first

 0. Keep in mind: You should save the local R Project from this step in a top-level directory.
 We suggest creating an `R` folder at the top of your `Documents` folder (or OS-specific equivalent) to contain all of your R Projects.
-For the duration of this course, you should just have a directory pathname like `/user/Documents/R/MECH481A6.Rproj`.
+For the duration of this course, you should have a directory pathname like `/user/Documents/R/[YourLastName]-MECH481A6`.
 We will discuss directory structures and pathnames more in the next chapter.
 1. Read and follow these [instructions](https://happygitwithr.com/new-github-first.html) *exactly* with the following additions:
-- Give your GitHub username to the TA, so you can be added to the [course GitHub Organization](https://github.com/MECH481A6)
+- Give your GitHub username to the TA, so you can be added to our [GitHub Organization](https://github.com/MECH481A6)
 - Work with the TA to create a *private* repository within the organization, labeled *[YourLastName]-MECH481A6*
-- Confirm connection between your R Project and the GitHub repository, make subfolders (`data`, `code`, `figs`) within your `MECH481A6.Rproj` folder on your local drive, and push them up to GitHub; this supports a [project-oriented workflow](https://uncoast-unconf.github.io/uu-2019-day-zero/02-project-workflows/workflow.html#13)
+- Confirm connection between your R Project and the GitHub repository, make subfolders (`data`, `code`, `figs`) within your `[YourLastName]-MECH481A6` folder on your local drive, and push them up to GitHub; this supports a [project-oriented workflow](https://uncoast-unconf.github.io/uu-2019-day-zero/02-project-workflows/workflow.html#13)

 ### Use RStudio/GitHub system for homework submission

-For homework submission, you will download the R Markdown templates provided to you and save and edit them within your own R Project.
-You will regularly *commit* the changes to GitHub with meaningful *commit messages* in order to track your changes.
-Your private GitHub repository will be hosted within the class GitHub organization.
+For homework submission, you will download the R Markdown templates provided to you and save and edit them within your own R Project, which is connected a private repository on the class GitHub Organization.
+In order to track your changes and communicate with the Instructor and TA, you will regularly *commit* changes to your R Project files with meaningful *commit messages*.
+We will practice commits, pushes, and pulls to the *master branch*
+(main copy of R Project) during class.

 ### Asking for help (properly)